 What are the Cons of a Prepaid Card?

 They don’t work like credit cards, so you do not have the option of buying something and then paying later.
 This may be seen as an advantage for many people, but many credit card operators will allow you make interest-free purchases if you pay the balance off within a month.

 If your prepaid card is lost or stolen, many issuers may have a stricter time-frame for when you have to cancel it as compared to a credit card and there is no guarantee you will get your money back if someone has used it in the meantime.

 Is Suits Me® a Prepaid Card?

 Applying for a Suits Me® account is quick and easy and only takes minutes using our online application form.
-Your account will be open within 20 minutes of completing the application and you will gain instant access to your account and mobile banking to start managing your money.
+Your account will be open within 20 minutes of completing the application and you will gain instant access to your account and mobile app to start managing your money.
 Your contactless Mastercard® debit card will arrive in the post within 3-5 working days.